RundesBalli/adsbTelegramNotifier/README.md

 ```

 ## Telegram Bot
-1. Create a bot with the [BotFather](https://t.me/BotFather).
+1. Create a bot with the [BotFather](https://t.me/BotFather) and note the bot auth token.
 2. Get the Chat-ID: Decide if you want to get notifications via private chat or in a group chat.
   * Private: Send a message to the [Chat ID Bot](https://t.me/rb_chatId_bot).
   * Group: Invite the [Chat ID Bot](https://t.me/rb_chatId_bot) to your group (can be kicked immediately after that).
-3. Enter the chat ID in the `includes/config.php`.
+3. Enter the bot auth token and the chat ID in the `includes/config.php`.
 4. Initialize the bot:
   * Private: you must first send a message to your bot (e.g. /start or click the start button in the bot) to initialize the chat with the bot.
 Otherwise it will fail until first contact from you (antispam reasons).
+Note that the bot will not reply to your message.
   * Group: You have to invite the bot to your group.
 Thats it.

 ## Test the Bot / Debug / Troubleshooting